 The Way Scoring Works

 Each developing hazard you spot can earn you up to five (5) points.
 So, you should get a higher score by clicking the mouse as soon as you identify the hazard beginning to develop.

 Note: You will only get one (1) attempt to spot the hazards on each clip (you cannot review or change responses).
 You will not lose any points for clicking and getting it wrong.
 But, you will score nothing for continuous clicks or clicking in a pattern.

 As soon as you finish the two parts of the theory test at the test centre you will get your result.
 You need to pass both parts to get a pass mark on the combined tests.

 After passing the driving theory exam, the test centre will present you with a letter and a pass certificate number.
-You need the certificate number to book and take your motorcycle test.
+You need the certificate number to book and take your practical driving test.

 Note: Pass certificate numbers stay valid for two (2) years.
-You would need to book the theory test again if you do not take your motorcycle test within the two year period.
+You would need to pass the theory test again if you do not take your driving test in the two year period.